 Paying off a mortgage early can lower your fixed monthly expenses, which may support an early retirement or reduce your estimated retirement budget.
 On the other hand, if your mortgage payment is manageable and your savings rate is low, investing extra funds may be better used to invest for long-term security.

 Comparing investment returns to potential interest savings over the same time period can put an early payoff in perspective.
-If you plan to invest extra funds instead, an IRA or 401(k) are two ways to do so tax-efficiently.
+If you plan to invest extra funds instead, an IRA or 401(k) can help you do so tax-efficiently.

 Bottom Line